Cybercena/Netra/README.md

- “CyberEagle : Network Scanning Tools”
+ “Netra : Network Scanning Tools”

 Description:

-The proposed project “Cyber Eagle “is a robust network scanning tool with a graphical user interface (GUI) like Zenmap.
+The proposed project “Netra“is a robust network scanning tool with a graphical user interface (GUI) like Zenmap.
 The tool will provide users with an intuitive interface for conducting network scans, identifying service version, and identifying potential security vulnerabilities.